Network-Rail-Business-Systems/user-login/README.md

 # User Login.
-This package provide user logging in functionality with authentication.
+This package provide user logging in functionality.

 Built for [Laravel 11](https://laravel.com/).